 7. What’s your audience?
 Was it designed for them or you?

 Web designers will sometimes pull their hair out over client requests when they diverge from their own vision.
-There’s no need to do this (the client is always right, after all), but there is something to be said for having one’s creative vision stepped all over.
+There’s no need to do this (the client is always right, as they say), but there is something to be said for having one’s creative vision stepped all over.
 The same holds true for the client having a website designed according to what THEY like instead of what the audience is most likely to enjoy or respond to.
 Before the “perfect design” can even get underway (destined to fail in that “perfection,” in case you haven’t noticed yet), an understanding of what the site is supposed to do is in order.
 That requires an understanding of the Voice of the Customer (VOC).

 Design a site for yourself and ignore your audience and you may as well just give up, because the point of the public-facing website is to engage the public, to serve the client’s specific audience, and to do so for the broadest possible target audience possible.
 Beware when you start designing for yourself rather than your audience – take a step back and ask “does this help my audience?
 Will they like this?”
 If not, give up that notion in the final design.